excaliat/.github/README.md

-# Excaliat - Pioneering Cybersecurity & AI
+# Excaliat - Not Just a Company but a Movement

 # ![Excaliat Banner](https://github.com/excaliat/.github/blob/main/Designer.png)